- Zip wiring, raft building and the disco!

 KS1 and KS2

-PSHE is also promoted in the wider curriculum.
+PSHE and RSE is also promoted in the wider curriculum.
 Children take part in Philosophy for Children lessons in which they are exposed to and learn about the big philosophical questions that govern our lives.
+(Philosophy for Children, or P4C, aims to develop children’s cognitive, social and emotional development.
+It was founded by Professor Matthew Lipman over 30 years ago.)
+It introduces children to the ideas of the great philosophers, and allows them to develop their own philosophical questions and discussions.
 They are given the opportunity to explore social and moral issues and form their own opinions and beliefs, developing their sense of social and moral responsibility.
 They reflect on their personal experiences and learn about the importance of citizenship and our rights and responsibilities as British and global citizens.
+Along with P4C, PSHE and RSE is promoted during assemblies, Work Week and Science..